YBrady/pands-project/README.md

 Comparing the violin and boxplot graphs, the distribution of data and the probabilities are much easier to discern with the violin plot.

 ### 3.3 Histograms ###

 A histogram is a plot that lets you discover and show, the underlying frequency distribution (shape) of a set of data.
-This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. A historgram is particularly useful to determine if there are wide variances inthe data that would not be revealed with for example the boxplot.
+This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc. A histogram is particularly useful to determine if there are wide variances in the data that would not be revealed with for example the boxplot.

 The python code used to plot a histogram is given below.